How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

-\begin{proof} Recall that the exclude set $\exc(S)$ consists of all sums of three elements of $S$.
-By Remark~\ref{rem:odd-sums}, the affine span $\aff(S)$ consists of all sums of an odd number of elements of $S$.
-It follows that
+\begin{proof} \leavevmode \begin{enumerate} \item Recall that the exclude set $\exc(S)$ consists of all sums of $3$ distinct elements of $S$.
+Since the affine span $\aff(S)$ contains of all sums of an odd number of elements of $S$, it certainly contains sums of $1$ and $3$ elements.
+Thus,